 In July 2016, we obtained the highest rating as "a company with excellent health care initiatives for employees".

 In November 2017, we obtained the highest rating as "a company with advanced environmental initiatives" again.(The first time in October 2012)

-Daifuku is recognized as an "Excellent Enterprise of Health and Productivity Management 2017 (White 500)" by the Ministry of Economy, Trade and Industry, due to the managerial perspective in the health management of our employees leading to strategic actions with health management initiatives, which was highly lauded.
+Daifuku has been recognized two consecutive years in the “Excellent Enterprise of Health and Productivity Management 2018 (White 500)”, a program jointly run by the Ministry of Economy, Trade and Industry and the Nippon Kenko Kaigi, due to the managerial perspective in the health management of our employees leading to strategic actions with health management initiatives.